 - Preliminary data from one study suggests that obstructive sleep apnea (OSA) affects 8.1 percent of pregnant women by the second trimester, with an additional link made between OSA, hypertension and diabetes.
 (BioMed Research International, 2016)

 - A Chinese study found that middle-aged women with extremely long sleep duration (more than 9 hours a night) were more likely to have high blood pressure than those women who slept between 7 and 8 hours a night.
 This finding was not true for men.
 (BMJ Open, 2016)

 - Among postmenopausal women, self-reported insomnia was associated with higher risk of developing coronary heart disease(CHD) or cardiovascular disease.
-(Journal of Womens Health, 2013) [Note: uncontrolled hypertension can lead to CHD or heart disease]
+(Journal of Womens Health, 2013)

 - A 2006 study focused on insomnia and hypertension found that more women than men (more than 60 percent versus less than 40 percent) who were patients of coronary artery disease reported problems with insomnia; those with insomnia tended to be older and had experienced high blood pressure for longer.
 (Blood Pressure, 2006)

 - Penn Medicine is currently researching women who have pulmonary arterial hypertension (PAH) who also have daytime fatigue and insomnia to determine if their PAH might be the cause of their sleep-wake problems.
 (Penn Medicine, 2017)